CLI commands

 generate.module <name> | gen.m | A new module folder with the standard subfolders. |

-generate.controller <module>/<name> | gen.c | A controller, optionally with schema + request type. |
+generate.controller <module>/<name> | gen.c | A controller, optionally with a validation schema (--with-validation). |

 generate.service <module>/<name> | gen.s | A service. |